slzhffktm/go-eth-interact/contracts/README.md

 This is following the [Alchemy interacting with a Smart Contract tutorial](https://docs.alchemy.com/alchemy/tutorials/hello-world-smart-contract/interacting-with-a-smart-contract).

-We are now going to read and print to console, then update the message stored in our smart contract.
+We are now going to interact with the smart contract and print to console.

-- Go to `scripts/interact.js` and change the message at line 24 with the message you want to update to.
+- Go to `scripts/interact.js` and change the message at line 23 with the message you want to receive.
   ```
-    const tx = await helloWorldContract.update("<Put your new message here>");
+    const resp2 = await helloWorldContract.GreetOwner("Owner");
   ```
 - Run `npx hardhat run scripts/interact.js`

-While you are running that script, you may notice that the `Updating the message...` step takes a while to load before the new message is set.
-That is due to the mining process!

 Congrats!
 You just interacted with the smart contract that you deployed! 🎉